Interpretations of Genesis: Literal interpretation

-The Book of Genesis is often interpreted to be a factual and historical account of how the earth was created by the Judeo-Christian God, and the earliest accounts of mankind.
+The Book of Genesis is often interpreted to be a factual and historical account of how the earth was created by the Judeo-Christian-Islamic God, and the earliest accounts of mankind.
 Groups such as Answers in Genesis and individuals such as Ken Ham and Kent Hovind use this belief to critique modern scientific theories regarding evolution, the age of the Earth, and various aspects of physical cosmology.

 Interpretation as ancient literature

 The Book of Genesis is interpreted as a collection of various documents that were written by different people at different times and were collected, translated, and edited by several editors at different times centuries later.
 Each editor, working from what to them were ancient source documents, combined material, omitted other material, added glosses and made changes to parts they believed were errors.

 Interpretation as a literary text

 Looking past historical critical concerns, such as the compositional history of the text, this approach is instead based on the following assumptions: